-If a student is unable to report to class due to an unforeseen emergency, he/she should contact the lead instructor as soon as possible.
-Documentation for the reason of absence should be provided if appropriate.
+If a student is unable to report to class due to an unforeseen emergency, he/she is required contact the lead instructor directly as soon as possible.
+Documentation for the reason of absence should be provided if appropriate and requested.

-Classroom/Lab - If the student is unable to attend class on the day of an announced test or competency due to an emergency situation, he/she is responsible for contacting the lead instructor prior to the class hour.
+Testing - If the student is unable to attend class on the day of an announced quiz, test, exam or competency due to an emergency situation, he/she is responsible for contacting the lead instructor prior to the class hour.
+A make-up date/time will be scheduled upon the students' return to class the following session.